ben062930/FE595_HW3/README.txt

 # FE595_HW3
+HW.py is a file that compiles all scripts.

-The file includes 3 scripts:
+There are 3 seperate seperated scripts:

 1. The first function is called "wrap_business".
 The purpose of this function is to split business names and business purposes into two different lists.